IBM-Cloud/hear-the-buzz/README.md

 This will create/update an Xcode Workspace file.
 Open the "hear-the-buzz.xcworkspace" file in Xcode.

 Open the "Info.plist" file.
-You need to enter the Bundle Identifier, Backend_Route, and Backend_GUID values from the steps above.
+You need to enter a bundle identifier and the Backend_Route, and Backend_GUID values from the steps above.

 ![alt text](xcode-small.png "Hear the Buzz")